-Commonwealth Care Alliance accepts submissions of properly coded claims from providers by means of Electronic Data Interchange (EDI), via Change Healthcare, or industry-standard paper claims.
+Commonwealth Care Alliance accepts submissions of properly coded claims from providers by means of Electronic Data Interchange (EDI), or industry-standard paper claims.
 The provider acknowledges and agrees that each claim submitted for reimbursement reflects the performance of a covered service that is fully and accurately documented in the member's medical record prior to the initial submission of any claim.
 No reimbursement or compensation is due should there be a failure in such documentation.
 Providers shall hold all members harmless, regardless of payment or denial.

 Providers are responsible for obtaining prior authorization from Commonwealth Care Alliance before providing services.
-Please consult your contract or the "Prior Authorization Requirements" section of this manual or contact the Commonwealth Care Alliance Member Services department to determine if prior authorization is needed.
+Please consult your contract or Section 4 of this manual or contact the Commonwealth Care Alliance Member Services department to determine if prior authorization is needed.
 In the event of a contradiction, the most restrictive requirement applies, except for emergency services.